ourabigdev/Ayur/README.md

 ## License

 Amlil is released under the MIT License, which allows you to freely use, modify, and distribute the framework.
-See the LICENSE file for more details.
+See the [LICENSE](https://github.com/ourabigdev/Amlil/blob/master/LICENSE) file for more details.

 ## Developer
-Amlil is developed and maintained by OURABIG(hatim).
+Amlil is developed and maintained by ourabigdev(hatim).